sebftw/Eiko/PROJECT.md

 ```

 ## Future Plans
-A few features that would be nice to add:
+A few features that would be nice to have:

 * **Double-Precision Floating-Point Support:** Eiko currently operates exclusively in single-precision (32-bit).
-While double-precision computation will incur a performance penalty, particularly on gaming GPUs, it is helpful for numerical validation, such as estimating rounding errors or validating Eiko against numerical gradients.
+While double-precision is slower, particularly on gaming GPUs, it can be helpful for numerical validation, such as estimating rounding errors or validating Eiko against numerical (finite difference) gradients.
-* **Robust Backward Pass:** The forward pass (computing time-of-flight) is highly robust and deterministic due to monotonic convergence: time of flight decreases every iteration.
-Conversely, the backward pass (computing gradients) currently exhibits non-monotonic behavior because residuals can be positive or negative.
-The simple solution is to compute two separate backward passes: one for positive and one for negative residuals, and then sum the results (the backward pass is linear).
-While this doubles memory requirements, it will guarantee deterministic convergence and likely accelerate the backward pass.
+* **Robust Backward Pass:** The forward pass (computing time-of-flight) is robust and deterministic due to monotonic convergence: time of flight decreases every iteration.
+This makes it easier to parallelize.
+Conversely, the backward pass (computing gradients) currently exhibits non-monotonic behavior because input residuals may be positive or negative.
+The simple solution is to perform two backward passes: one for positive and one for negative residuals.
+Then, the two results can be summed since the backward pass is linear.
+While this doubles the memory requirements, it guarantees deterministic convergence and likely accelerates the backward pass.
-* **Auto-Tuning:** Current optimizations are primarily tuned for the `NVIDIA GeForce RTX 5070 Ti`, with extensive tuning limited to 2D cases.
+* **Auto-Tuning:** The code is currently optimized for a `NVIDIA GeForce RTX 5070 Ti` GPU, with extensive tuning only for the to 2D input case.
 A future update could include an auto-tuning function that lets users optimize Eiko for their specific hardware, alongside out-of-the-box presets for various GPU generations to improve baseline performance.
-* **Differentiable Beamforming:** Because Eiko computes time-of-flight and apodizations based on electronic emission delays without relying on closed-form geometric distance equations, it can seamlessly handle arbitrary or unconventional emission sequences and non-uniform media.
-This black-box functionality will pair well with a fully differentiable beamformer, allowing users to image through acoustic lenses or aberrations without deriving any time-of-flight equations manually.
+* **Beamforming:** Because Eiko can compute time-of-flight and apodizations based on electronic emission delays without relying on geometric distance equations, it can seamlessly handle arbitrary or unconventional emission sequences inside non-uniform media.
+This black-box functionality pairs well with a beamformer, allowing users to image through acoustic lenses or aberrations without deriving any time-of-flight equations manually.
-* **Simulation Framework:** Eiko's required inputs (sound speed maps and initial delays) closely mirror those of simulation tools like Field II and k-Wave.
+* **Simulation Framework:** Eiko's inputs (a sound speed map and initial delays) closely mirror those of simulation tools like Field II and k-Wave.
 Future examples could simulate RF data and let Eiko compute the time-of-flight and apodization.
 Combining these outputs allows an image to be beamformed with ideal aberration correction.

-A few features which probably will never be added:
+A few features which probably will probably never be added:
 * **Non-GPU implementation:** CPUs are slow, so maintaining a separate codebase for CPU-only users makes little sense.